 The Montessori Pre-Grammar Class’ Core Subjects

-Ages 9-11 years, 3rd through 5th Grades.
-3rd grade may overlap with Lower Elementary depending on readiness.
+Ages 8-9 years, 3rd and 4th Grades.
+3rd grade may overlap with Lower Elementary depending on the needs of the child.

 Having developed the essential skills of concentration and laid the necessary academic foundation in their Montessori Lower Elementary studies, coupled with the spiritual formation of the Catechesis of the Good Shepherd, the children of the Pre-Grammar School continue in their rigorous pursuit of Truth in the Classical tradition.

 As is fitting, the children begin their morning with scripture passages, hymns, and the prayers of the Church using the Magnificat.
 They also listen to the lives of the saints and have a prayer corner for personal prayer.

 The Latin program is coordinated with the choir about half of whose songs are sung in Latin.
 These songs are used as a springboard for basic grammar and vocabulary.
 Short dialogues and dramatic work reinforce this learning.

 The curriculum of the Pre-Grammar School has its heaviest emphasis on the Language Arts.
 Because the skills of both competent and artful writing and reading are so essential to the work that follows in the Classical tradition, we have placed the acquisition of these skills as the highest priority.
 We have carefully designed a curriculum and schedule that seeks to address the needs of each individual child according to his or her level of ability in this area.
 As such, poetry recitation and memorization, English Grammar 100, the IEW “Phonics Zoo” spelling program, the IEW “Structure & Style” composition program, the IEW “Teaching the Classics” Socratic approach to studying literature, and the performance of classroom plays have been incorporated into the Language Arts program.